pan-emily/data-science-portfolio/README.md

 # Emily Pan's Code Portfolio

+## Shakespeare Sonnet Generator and Hidden Markov Model Visualizer

+Contributors: Emily Pan

+Implemented a Hidden Markov Model to generate new Shakespearean sonnets based on Shakespeare's past work.
+Implemented features to generate rhyming lines so that Shakespeare's rhyme scheme is preserved.
+Also implemented functionality to control number of syllables per line.
+Adapted model to generate other poetic forms, like haikus, Petrarchan sonnets, limericks.

 ## MovieLens Movie Ratings Visualization, Winter 2021-22

 ### Preliminary Plots

-Contributors: Carolyn Lu, Emily Pan, Sarah Yun, Teresa Huang
+Contributors: Carolyn Lu, Sarah Yun, Teresa Huang

 Plotted given data to observe features of the dataset.
+Used sklearn's imputers to fill missing values.

 ### Matrix Factorization Visualizations